Cannondale: Delta V (1992)

 The Delta V was the first bike to introduce Cannondale's Delta V (later Headshok) suspension fork where the shock is integrated into the head tube.
 The Delta V was sold as a full-suspension bike with the E.S.T rear triangle, or as a "front suspension only" bike with a normal rigid frame (the term "hardtail" had not been invented).
 The original Delta V fork offered approximately 45–50 mm of travel and used an oil-damped air spring.
 The telescope of the Delta V fork had a square cross-section and instead of bushings, needle bearings were used to minimize stiction.
 Delta V forks were stiffer and more responsive than other suspension forks at the time.

 Since the Delta V fork was taller than normal forks, the top end of head tube of Delta V frames was significantly higher.
 To not sacrifice stand-over clearance, Cannondale made a "V-style" top tube from two tubes – a very controversial design.
 Like other Cannondale mountain bike frames, the Delta V frame had a 50.8 mm (2 inches) down tube.

 The full-suspension version was discontinued in 1994 in favor of the Super V. In 1994, the hardtail's rear triangle was updated and was identical to the rear in the F series frames.
 The Delta V hardtail was finally retired in 1995 and replaced by the F series.
-The two-tube top tube design remained in use for the smallest frame size and reappeared in the Gemini and 'Prophet models.
+The two-tube top tube design remained in use for the smallest frame size and reappeared in the Gemini and Prophet models.

 Super V (1993)

-The Super V, a full-suspension bike, is arguably Cannondale's most iconic mountain bike.
-Instead of a main triangle, Cannondale uses a massively oversized down tube and a mast to hold the seat.
-The rear wheel is suspended by a banana-shaped aluminum high-pivot swingarm providing about 75 mm of travel.
+The Super V was a full-suspension bike manufactured by Cannondale.
+Instead of a main triangle, Cannondale uses an oversized down tube and a mast to hold the seat.
+The rear wheel is suspended by a high-pivot aluminum swingarm providing about 75 mm of travel.
 The front wheel is guided by a Delta V fork.
-The Super V is one of the most futuristic looking bikes of its time.

 Missy Giove won the 1994 downhill world championship on a Super V.

 In 1995, the welded aluminum banana swingarm was replaced by a carbon-fiber version.
 This was Cannondale's first carbon-fiber product.

 In 1996, Cannondale changed the swingarm and lowered the pivot for the "Super V Active" to minimize pedal kickback present high-pivot swingarm designs.
 Different versions of the Super V Active frame and swingarm were made with travels of 80, 100, or 120 mm.
 Some models in 2000 and 2001 shipped with a new, bonded aluminum swingarm that was less expensive.

 The Super V was discontinued in 2003.